-Connie L. Stokes - Manager
+David W. Garabedian - Manager

-If you have any questions about this report or concerning your water utility, for Dallastown-Yoe Water, please contact Connie Stokes by calling (717)244-6626.
+If you have any questions about this report, or concerns about your water utility with Dallastown-Yoe Water, again please contact David Garabedian by calling (717) 244-6626.
 We want our valued customers and residents to be informed about their water utility.
-If you want to learn more, you are welcome to attend the monthly Water Authority meetings, which are the 2nd Wednesday of every month @ 175 E. Broad Street, Dallastown, PA.
+If you want to learn more, please attend the monthly Water Authority meetings.